tejasp12/Retail--Big-Mart_Sales_Analysis/README.md

 # Big-Mart-Analysis
-Building Linear Regression Model for Sales Analysis of outlets.
+Perform EDA on Training and Testing datasets and building Linear Regression Model for Sales Analysis of outlets of Big-Mart.